 Senate Factor 6: "Whether political campaigns have been characterized by overt or subtle racial appeals."
-Gingles, 478 U.S. at 37.11 which they testified about at the preliminary injunction hearing.
-We do not need to decide whether every example reflected a racial appeal, but at least three of them did, and all three were in recent congressional elections.
+Gingles, 478 U.S. at 37.

 We find that Senate Factor 6 weighs in favor of the Milligan plaintiffs and the Caster plaintiffs, but to a lesser degree than do Senate Factors 2, 7, 1, 3, and 5.
 Dr. Bagley and Dr. King offered several examples of racial campaign appeals in their expert reports, see Milligan Doc.
 68-2 at 26-28; Caster Doc.
-50 at 45-49, some of
+50 at 45-49, some of which they testified about at the preliminary injunction hearing.
+We do not need to decide whether every example reflected a racial appeal, but at least three of them did, and all three were in recent congressional elections.

-11 We agree with the parties that because there is not a slating process for Alabama's congressional elections, Senate Factor 4 is not relevant.
+&lt;sup>11 We agree with the parties that because there is not a slating process for Alabama's congressional elections, Senate Factor 4 is not relevant.
 Caster Doc.
 44 ¶ 120; Milligan Doc.
 78 at 110.